etetoolkit/ete/sdoc/tutorial/tutorial_drawing.rst

 <http://en.wikipedia.org/wiki/Vector_graphics>`_, thus allowing its
 later modification and scaling.

-To generate an image, the :func:`TreeNode.render` method should be used instead of :func:`TreeNode.show`.
+To generate an image, the :func:`Tree.render` method should be used instead of :func:`Tree.show`.
 The only required argument is the file name, whose extension will determine the image format (.PDF, .SVG or .PNG).
 Several parameters regarding the image size and resolution can be adjusted: